Troy, NH Demographics

 A map of Troy's Population by Race

-Of the 100 places in New Hampshire, Troy is the 61st most populous.
+Troy is ranked the 62nd most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Troy was ranked the 61st most populous place in the 2020 Census.

 Troy's White Population